voytech/Simple-Product-Catalogue/README.md

 First You need to download node.
 Then You are able to execute:
     npm install

-Once You have all your dependencies in node_modules you can build:
+Once You have all your dependencies in node_modules you can build backend:
     npm run build
 or
     npm run build-web